splunk/public-o11y-docs/private-preview/splunk-plugin-for-grafana/deploy-grafana-helm.rst

 #.
 In the Grafana main menu, select :guilabel:`Connections` and then :guilabel:`Data sources`.
 #.
 Select :guilabel:`Add new data source`.
 #.
-Search for :guilabel:`Cisco-SplunkO11y-datasource`` and select the plugin.
+Search for :guilabel:`Cisco-SplunkO11y-Datasource` and select the plugin.
 #.
 Enter your :guilabel:`Realm`.
     To obtain your realm, navigate to the Splunk Observability Cloud user interface and reference the browser URL, which is in the format <realm>.signalfx.com.
 #.
 Enter your :guilabel:`API Key`.
     To obtain your API key, navigate to the Splunk Observability Cloud user interface.
 From the main menu, select :guilabel:`Settings` and then :guilabel:`Access Tokens`.
-Select your access token and copy the :guilabel:`Token Secret`.
+Select your organization access token and copy the :guilabel:`Token Secret`.
 #.
 (Optional) To set this data source as the default data source, toggle :guilabel:`Default` on.
 #.
 Select :guilabel:`Save & exit`.